How to Grow Your Painting Business: 5 Steps for Growth

 Don’t just hire, but create a hiring process that you can implement for every role.
 This process includes payroll, interviewing, checking references, bookkeeping, etc. Know who you’re looking for, their role, what value they’ll bring, and how much they’ll cost.

-Develop people management skills so you can effectively train and keep good employees or painting subcontractors.
+Develop people management skills to effectively train and keep good employees or painting subcontractors.
 Having detailed systems and good management skills can keep those rockstars around.

 Financial and legal mistakes can end a business before it even gets the chance to start.
 Hiring an accountant, attorney, and bookkeeper can help you avoid costly pitfalls that send you back to sole proprietorship land.